rmosolgo/graphql-ruby/README.md

 ## Todo

-- Allow custom defined ID scheme
 - Allow custom edge fields (per connection type)
 - `GlobalNodeIdentification.to_global_id` should receive the type name and _object_, not `id`.
 (Or, maintain the "`type_name, id` in, `type_name, id` out" pattern?)
 - Make GlobalId a property of the schema, not a global
+- Reduce duplication in ArrayConnection / RelationConnection

 ## More Resources